KansasCityWomeninTechnology/jewelbots/README.md

 ### Animations
 The most exciting part of the Jewelbots library is that it includes predefined sequences of led flashes called animations.
 We call `animation.rainbows();` one time in our program, when the timer is up.
 Can you find other places to call `animation.rainbows();` in your program?

-## Friendship Coding your Jewelblot
+## Friendship Coding your Jewelbot
 Remember how Jewelbots have two modes?
 Friendship Coding uses two inputs (the magic button and Bluetooth) and three outputs (led lights, buzzer, and Bluetooth).
 To code a friendship program for your Jewelbot, create a new file in the Arduino IDE and set the Board (found under Tools) to Friendship Coding Mode.
 Then go to this repo and copy the code from one of the friendship program files [Coding & Cupcakes: Jewelbots](https://github.com/KansasCityWomeninTechnology/jewelbots).

 ### How to pair